 Some of the most popular marsupials:

-- koalas are native in Australia (precisely, Eastern Australia), and of course, the most iconic animal of the country.
+- koalas are native to Australia (precisely, Eastern Australia), and of course, the most iconic animal in the country.
 They are the few animals with fingerprints and eat mainly eucalyptus leaves, which are very low in nutrients, causing them to sleep 16-18 hours a day to conserve energy.

 While they can be seen in zoos around the world, you can only see them in the country.
 Today, the San Diego Zoo has the largest colony of koalas outside of Australia, with 20 living in the Zoo and more than 30 on loan to other zoos in the US and Europe.
 But of course, the best place to interact with this adorable creature is in Queensland, where you can hug and hold them!